Nettakrim/Insoluble-Concrete/README.md

 # Insoluble Concrete

-Stops concrete powder from hardening in water
+Stops concrete powder from hardening when touching water

 Instead, throw the concrete powder items into a water cauldron!